-The Philippine Studies Network Aotearoa New Zealand (PH Studies Network NZ) is an independent initiative by Filipino researchers, who aspire to form an open community of scholars, creatives, and practitioners with interest in deepening understanding of and engagement with the Filipinos and the Philippines within the context of New Zealand.
+The Philippine Studies Network Aotearoa New Zealand (PH Studies Network NZ) is an independent initiative led by Filipino researchers.
+It is an open and collaborative community of academics, creatives, and practitioners dedicated to deepening understanding of Filipinos and the Philippines within the context of Aotearoa New Zealand.

 From its incubation, our journey as Filipinos from the lens of PH Studies Network NZ is reflected by the logo.
 Evoking the notion of overseas, the logo* embodies the conditions of its founding and future members who take root in the Philippines or engage the ‘Philippine’ as a critical area of study and a relevant site of praxis.
 As a descriptor, Philippine brings to the fore the bodies of knowledge generated by the Philippines as a referent.
 In addition, the logo imagines the itineraries of a legion of Filipinos implicated in the global migration and diaspora, many of whom regard New Zealand as their second home.